Friday 8.8.2014 130km Total:3079km

 It smelled something like a hobo's woolen sock drenched in urine and to avoid a gagging reflex you really better hold your breath while putting it in your mouth.

 The Brennivin was great though, it was like traditional Swedish schnapps and really took the worst sting out of the sharkmeat.

-It was Friday after all so we decided to get some liquid dessert and ended up at an Irish pub with a cover band playing such traditional Irish gems as Lady Gagas Pokerface.
-Im sure the pints of Guinness and shots of whisky had nothing to do with the fact that the band seemed to gradually improve both in repertoire and talent.
+It was Friday after all so we decided to get some liquid dessert and ended up at an Irish pub with a cover band playing such traditional Irish gems as Lady Gaga's Pokerface.

-I'm sure the beer also had nothing to do with the fact we almost missed the last bus because I decide with minutes to spare that my life depends on whether I get a kebab right this moment or not.
+I'm sure the beer also had nothing to do with the fact we almost missed the last bus because I decided with minutes to spare that my life depends on whether I got a kebab right that moment or not.